Queer People Constantly Fall In Love Online — Without Dating Apps

 I actually almost denied her friend request because I didn't know her.
 The somewhat messy backstory is that in our religious community, people belong to what we call Ilès, which is your more intimate group of spiritual teachers and God siblings.
 She was in the house that I had left.
 And so when I saw who we had in common, I didn’t entirely want to accept because I don't deal with some of those people anymore.
 But then I thought, “What the hell.”

-Donette: This was June of 2020 and we planned to meet up in October.
-By August, it was like, “Can you get here sooner?”
-It was dramatic because Corey lived in New York and I lived in Kansas City and I wasn't gonna fly because it was the middle of the pandemic.
-So I drove 20 hours to see him for the first time.
+Donette: This was June 2020 and we planned to meet up in October.
+By August, it was like, “Can you get here sooner?”.
+So I ended up cancelling my flights and driving 20 hours to see him for the first time.

 Corey: I had started transitioning in July so I was coming out of that old relationship into this newness, and I was afraid that I was not going to find my person.
 So it's just funny that she came into my life when she did.